 Describing your pain: When you talk with your doctor or nurse, be as specific as you can about the pain.
 Your health care team may ask you questions like these to better understand and treat your pain:

-- What does the pain feel like (is it sharp, burning, shooting, or throbbing) and where do you feel the pain?
+- What does the pain feel like (is it sharp, burning, shooting, or throbbing)?
+Here are words you can use to help describe pain.

 - When does the pain start?
 How long does the pain last?